 How to Prevent Anal Gland Problems?

-A healthy diet and exercise ensure a smaller risk of digestive problems, especially diarrhea and constipation, thus ensuring the regular emptying of anal sacs.
+A healthy diet and exercise ensure less risk of digestive problems, especially diarrhea and constipation, thus ensuring the regular emptying of anal sacs.

-Take your pooch to regular vet checkups and ensure that your vet checks his perennial area for any signs of anal gland issues.
+Take your pup to regular vet checkups and ensure that your vet checks his perennial area for any signs of anal gland issues.

 How to Treat Anal Gland Problems?

-This is called dog anal gland expression, and it is done by gently squeezing the liquid from the glands.
+This is called dog anal gland expression, done by gently squeezing the liquid from the glands.

-Your vet can show you how to express dog anal glands so you can do it yourself at home should they become impacted again in the future.
+Your vet can show you how to express dog anal glands so you can do it yourself at home should they become impacted again.

 If abscesses are present, the vet will probably lance them and prescribe antibiotics for a week or two.